vipulnaik/working-drafts/bug-reports/google-chrome-search-all-sources-not-working-in-regular-chrome.md

 bug.
 The text I paste below is a copy of what I put in the text box for the bug.
 I also attached a screenshot for illustrative purposes.

+I submitted the bug report on 2023-04-29 around 1 PM.

 ## Bug report text

 I’m using Chrome on a Mac.
 For my regular Chrome (Chrome 112), in